varnishcache/varnish-cache/doc/sphinx/users-guide/storage-backends.rst

 ..
 XXX:1? benc

 The 'granularity' parameter specifies the granularity of allocation.
 All allocations are rounded up to this size.
-The granularity is is assumed to be expressed in bytes, unless followed by one of the suffixes described for size.
+The granularity is assumed to be expressed in bytes, unless followed by one of the suffixes described for size.